-It was early Saturday morning when Joe got the call from the rig telling him the upper annular had failed a pressure test and that they would need to disassemble it to see what the problem was.
-Joe quickly called his boss Tom, the Director of Operations and explained what the current status was and then also gave John, the Subsea Support Manager, in town a call to alert him of the problem since the rig had been performing in-between well maintenance.
-As Joe knew, there are only a certain amount hours allotted for in-between well time, and this would be on the critical path for the Client.
-He needed to find a solution quickly as not to incur any downtime.
+“It was early Saturday morning, when Joe got the call from the rig telling him the upper annular had failed a pressure test and that they would need to disassemble it to see what the problem was.
+Joe called his boss Tom, the Rig Manager and explained the current status was and then also gave John, the Subsea Support Manager, in town a call to alert him of the problem since the rig had been performing in-between well maintenance.
+As Joe knew, they are only allotted a certain amount in in-between well time this would be on the critical path for the Client and needed to find a solution quickly as not to incur any downtime.

 How do you know if you have the right critical spares tagged in the Inventory System and that they are available when you need them?
 Most critical items have either been flagged from experience or through recommendations from the OEM (Original Equipment Manufacturer).
-By setting up criticality codes and business rules, one can confirm that all spares are properly tagged in the system.
-This exercise usually requires collaboration between the Maintenance and Supply Chain Departments to confirm all aspects of the Business are taken into account.
-Once these have been tagged in the system, the next step is confirming they are properly managed and maintained in the Inventory System so that they are available to use when ready.
+By setting up criticality codes and business rules, one can insure that all spares are properly tagged in the system.
+This exercise usually requires collaboration between the Maintenance and Supply Chain to ensure all aspects of the Business are taken into account.
+Once these have been tagged in the system, the next step is ensuring they are properly managed and maintained in the Inventory System so that they are available to use when ready.

 Elements to consider when creating criticality for each stock item:

 - Application – where is it used and fitted – is the equipment considered critical but perhaps not all the items linked to the asset aren’t?

 - Practical “real world” considerations or “workarounds” – is there something that can be used instead of the actual part itself or perhaps a justified risk assessed approach with approved temporary change.

 - Supplier or Original Equipment Manufacturer – as often is the case an OEM will take typical part and give it a specific part number but usually is supplied from another vendor.
 Also the lead-time for a particular part might be quite long.